 - Students are strongly encouraged to contact their professors/instructors by email to notify them of their intention to withdraw.

 - Students must provide medical documentation, recommending withdrawal, from a physician on the physician's letterhead signed by the physician (documentation on a prescription pad is unacceptable).

 - The supporting documentation will be verified.
 If the documentation proves to be false, the University reserves the right to deny the request, to revoke the withdrawal, or to take conduct action against the student for falsification of information.

-- Once the withdrawal application and supporting documentation have been verified, the Registrar's Office will be notified to withdraw the student from all classes.
+- Once the withdrawal application and supporting documentation have been verified and approved, the Registrar's Office will be notified to withdraw the student from all classes.
 The supporting documentation will remain in the Dean of Students Office.

 - Students will receive notification of the status of their withdrawal application by email.

 - The Registrar's Office will notify instructors via email of the student's withdrawal.
 The student will be issued a grade of "W".

 - Per Family Education Rights and Privacy Act (FERPA) the Dean of Students Office is not permitted to discuss a student’s medical issues with professors/instructors.
 (In some clinical programs, the student may subsequently be required to submit medical documentation to the dean or department head prior to enrolling in future coursework as verification that the student is eligible to return to class.)